NCERT Solutions for Class 8 Science Chapter 10 Reaching the age of adolescence

 Q4.
 List changes in the body that take place at puberty.

-- Increase in height and weight of the body.
+• Increase in body height and weight.

 Answer: